DhyaanKanoja11/EduFuzzy-A_Smart_Academic_Early_Warning/Statement.md

 *   **Predictive Modeling:** Forecasting future Final Exam scores using Linear Regression.
 *   **Unsupervised Clustering:** Automatically categorizing students into behavioral groups (e.g., "High Achievers", "At-Risk") using K-Means.
 *   **reporting:** Visualizing these insights for faculty and administrators.
+*   **Symbolic Reasoning:** Implementing a logic-based prototype using Prolog to validate the rule definitions against a knowledge base.

 ## 3. Target Users
 *   **Faculty & Class Advisors:** To identify "at-risk" students weeks before the final exams, allowing for timely counseling or remedial classes.